hpcgarage/intrepyddguide/language.md

 Intrepydd v0.2 requires that _each Intrepydd function parameter and return value be declared with one of the following data types:_
-1. _Primitive types:_ int32, int64, float32, float64.
-These are
+1. _Primitive types:_ bool, int32, int64, float32, float64.
+The last four are
    fixed-precision numeric types.
 Intrepydd v0.2 does not support Python’s multi-precision integers.
 Primitive types can be passed to an Intrepydd function from a Python program, and also returned to a Python program from an Intrepydd function.
 2. _Dense arrays of primitive types_, which correspond to [NumPy arrays](https://www.numpy.org/devdocs/user/basics.creation.html).
-A NumPy array can be allocated in the Python main program and passed to an Intrepydd function without copying array data.
-It can also be allocated in Intrepydd code and returned to the Python main program without copying array data.
+A NumPy array can be allocated in the Python main program and passed to an Intrepydd function as an Intrepydd array without copying array data.
+An Intrepydd array can also be allocated in Intrepydd code and returned to the Python main program as a NumPy array without copying array data.
+Intrepydd arrays assume a row-major ordering, which is the default element order for NumPy arrays.
 3. _Lists of primitive types:_  While lists in Intrepydd v0.2 bear
      some similarity to Python lists, there are many important differences.
 Intrepydd v0.2 lists are homogeneous, i.e., all elements must